tresoldi/maniphono/extra/manual.md

 flists mapping to different graphemes).
 The library will check for these restrictions when loading a model.

+Models can carry additional information related to each sound, both categorical (such as sound classes) and numerical (such as prosody values), which are not mandatory but might be needed by different methods and functionalities.
+In case this information is needed for a sound not in the list of sounds (such as one extended with a diacritic), the system will internally find the closest sound and repeat that information (this is what happens, for example, with sound classes).
+This also happens in case of empty cells (common, for example, for partial sounds).
+The MIPA model carries information on sound classes (derived from SCA [cite list]) and prosody (derived from [cite list]).

 ### fvalue list syntax

 lorem ipsum